Skip to content

 Factor Example

-Type Research / Application (with end-users)
+Type Research / End user Application

 Size Solo / 2-3 members / more

-Phase Initial / Pre-release / Production
+Phase Early / Pre-release / Production

 Commit and push frequently